JosephBARBIERDARNAL/benchmark-python-typechecker/README.md

 # Comparison of Python type checkers performance

-How long does it take to type check the [scikit-learn codebase](https://github.com/scikit-learn/scikit-learn)?
+How long does it take to type check the [pandas codebase](https://github.com/pandas-dev/pandas)?

 ![Barplot of a benchmark of all major Python type checkers](benchmark.png)